Rupert Holmes

-Rupert Holmes (born David Goldstein; February 24, 1947) is a British-born American composer, singer-songwriter, dramatist and author.
+Rupert Holmes (born David Goldstein; February 24, 1947) is a British-born American dramatist and author, and formerly a composer, singer-songwriter and music producer.
 He is widely known for the hit singles "Escape (The Piña Colada Song)" (1979) and "Him" (1980).
-He is also known for his musicals The Mystery of Edwin Drood, which earned him two Tony Awards, and Curtains, his AMC television series Remember WENN, and his novel Murder Your Employer: The McMasters Guide to Homicide.
+He is also known for his musicals The Mystery of Edwin Drood, which earned him two Tony Awards, and Curtains, his television series Remember WENN, and his novel Murder Your Employer: The McMasters Guide to Homicide.

-Life and career
+Personal life

 Holmes was born David Goldstein in Northwich, Cheshire, England.
 His father, Leonard Eliot Goldstein, was a United States Army warrant officer and bandleader.
 His mother, Gwendolen Mary (née Pynn), was English, and both were musical.
 Holmes has dual British and American citizenship.
 The family moved when Holmes was six years old to the northern New York City suburb of Nanuet, New York, where Holmes grew up and attended nearby Nyack High School and then the Manhattan School of Music (majoring in clarinet).
 Holmes's brother, Richard, a principal lyric baritone with the New York Gilbert and Sullivan Players, has sung roles with regional opera companies, such as Glimmerglass, Lake George and Virginia Opera, and has appeared with the Metropolitan Opera.

 In 1969, Holmes married childhood friend Elizabeth "Liza" Wood Dreifuss, an attorney.
 Their daughter Wendy died suddenly in 1986, at the age of ten, of an undiagnosed brain tumor.
 They have two sons: Nick, a filmmaker, and Timothy, who is autistic.
 In 2009, they moved from Scarsdale, New York, where they had lived since Wendy's death, to Cold Spring, New York.